-In 2012, Denk made his debut as a Nonesuch recording artist with a pairing of masterpieces old and new: Ligeti’s Études and Beethoven’s final Piano Sonata.
-This album was featured on Fresh Air with Terry Gross, while BBC Music’s review concluded: “All in all, it’s a marvel.”
-The pianist also plans to record Bach’s Goldberg Variations over the winter for release on the storied, innovative label.
+In 2012, Mr. Denk made his debut as a Nonesuch Records artist with a pairing of masterpieces old and new: Beethoven’s final Piano Sonata and György Ligeti’s Etudes.
+The disc was named one of the best discs of 2012 by the The New Yorker, NPR, and the Washington Post.
+Later this year, he will release a disc of the Goldberg Variations.
+Mr. Denk has a long-standing attachment to the music of American visionary Charles Ives, and his recording of Ives’s two Piano Sonatas was selected for many “best of the year” lists.
 Last season, he was invited by Michael Tilson Thomas to appear as a soloist in the San Francisco Symphony’s “American Mavericks” festival, and he recorded Henry Cowell’s Piano Concerto with the orchestra.
 Denk has cultivated relationships with many living composers, and has several commissioning projects currently in progress.